Get help with professional support

 General practitioners (GPs)

-Your GP is a key contact for concerns about your mental and emotional health.
+Your GP is a key contact for mental and emotional health concerns.
+When talking to your doctor, tell them how you are feeling, what your thoughts and symptoms are, and anything else that might be relevant.
 Speaking as openly and honestly as possible to your GP will allow them to provide you with the appropriate support to get through this difficult time.
-This may also involve psychological or medical treatment.
-Additionally, GPs should have a good knowledge of local services and will be able to refer you to other professionals if necessary.

-If you don’t have a GP, you can use the Better Health Channel website to search health services by area or postcode.
+If you don’t have a GP, use the Healthdirect Service Finderto find a doctor by suburb or postcode.

 Other health professionals